 Complying with the MiFID II Reporting Obligations of RTS 27 & RTS 28Salvus Team

-For European Investment Firms, 2018 was a year with many challenges, new regulations and new procedures, with main objective to keep up and remain compliant.
+For European Investment Firms, 2018 was a year with many challenges, new regulations and new procedures, with the main objective to keep up and remain compliant.
 Still to this day, many firms find it challenging to interpret and apply the new regulations of; Markets in Financial Instruments Directive (MiFID) II and Markets in Financial Instruments Regulation (MiFIR).

 What are the necessary steps firms must follow and the difficulties they face to ensure Compliance?